tarantool/doc/sphinx/book/administration.rst

                      Notes for systemd users
 =====================================================================

-The Tarantool package fully supports :program:`systemd` for managing instances and supervising database daemons.
+Tarantool fully supports :program:`systemd` for managing instances and supervising database daemons.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
                      Instance management
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Tarantool package was designed to have multiple running instances of Tarantool on the same machine.
+Tarantool was designed to have multiple running instances of Tarantool on the same machine.
 Use :samp:`systemctl {start|stop|restart|status} tarantool@${MYAPP}` to manage your databases and Lua applications.